 One Security Conditions byte (SCB) for each protected command, i.e. for each bit set to 1 in the AMB.
 Each SCB specifies the procedures that shall be performed to execute the corresponding command.

+When multiple physical interfaces are supported by an ASE, each file or data object may have one security attribute for each interface.

 ISO Security Environments parameters (EP) define the lifecycle state in which a command is valid, and reference the data objects to be used for these procedures.
 Security Environments parameters do not have security attributes because they cannot be modified.

 L.5.5.1 Access Mode Byte

-The access mode byte determines the commands that are to be controlled.
+The access mode byte (AMB) determines the commands that are to be controlled.
 Its coding has a different meaning for files and data objects since the commands that are used with them are different.
 In both cases, if a bit in the AMB is set to zero, that is there is no corresponding SCB, then the security attribute for the corresponding command is NEVER.

 The AMB is coded as follows: